shannonbux/shannon-soper-portfolio/src/pages/instructure-sales-training/index.md

 ## It started working...

-On Friday afternoons, I started **overhearing a few sales people cajoling each other "c’mon man, you gotta finish the course so we can win!"**, so my plan seemed to be working :)
+On Friday afternoons, I started **overhearing a few sales people cajoling each other “c’mon man, you gotta finish the course so we can win!”**, so my plan seemed to be working :)

 ## Providing recognition and rewards